Sevastopol: Occupation and annexation by Russia

 On 23 February 2014, a pro-Russian rally took place in Nakhimov Square declaring allegiance to Russia and protesting against the new government in Kyiv following the overthrow of the president, Viktor Yanukovych.
 On 27 February, pro-Russian militia, including Russian troops, seized control of government buildings in Crimea, and by 28 February, controlled other strategic locations such as the military airport in Sevastopol.

-On 16 March 2014, an internationally unrecognized referendum was held in Sevastopol with official results claiming an 89.51% turnout and 95.6% of voters choosing to join Russia.
+On 16 March 2014, an internationally unrecognised referendum was held in Sevastopol with official results claiming an 89.51% turnout and 95.6% of voters choosing to join Russia.
 Ukraine and almost all other countries of the United Nations General Assembly consider the referendum illegal and illegitimate.

 On 18 March, Russia annexed Crimea, incorporating the Republic of Crimea and federal city of Sevastopol as federal subjects of Russia.
-However, the annexation remains internationally unrecognized, with most countries recognizing Sevastopol as a city with special status within Ukraine.
-While Russia has taken defacto control of Sevastopol and Crimea, the international community considers the area part of Ukraine.
+However, the annexation remains internationally unrecognised, with most countries recognizing Sevastopol as a city with special status within Ukraine.
+While Russia has taken de facto control of Sevastopol and Crimea, the international community considers the area as part of Ukraine.

 Geography

 The city of Sevastopol is located at the southwestern tip of the Crimean peninsula in a headland known as Heracles peninsula on a coast of the Black Sea.
 The city is designated a special city-region of Ukraine which besides the city itself includes several of its outlying settlements.
 The city itself is concentrated mostly in the western portion of the region and around the long Bay of Sevastopol.
 This bay is a ria, a river canyon drowned by Holocene sea-level rise, and the outlet of Chorna River.
-Away in a remote location southeast of Sevastopol is located the former city of Balaklava (since 1957 incorporated within Sevastopol), the bay of which in Soviet times served as a main port for the Soviet diesel-powered submarines.
+Away in a remote location southeast of Sevastopol is located the former city of Balaklava (since 1957 incorporated within Sevastopol), the bay of which in the Soviet era served as a main port for the Soviet diesel-powered submarines.

 The coastline of the region is mostly rocky, in a series of smaller bays, a great number of which are located within the Bay of Sevastopol.
 The biggest of them are Southern Bay (within the Bay of Sevastopol), Archer Bay, a gulf complex that consists of Deergrass Bay, the Bay of Cossack, Salty Bay, and many others.
 There are over thirty bays in the immediate region.

-Through the region flow three rivers: the Belbek, Chorna, and Kacha.
-All three mountain chains of Crimean mountains are represented in Sevastopol, the southern chain by the Balaklava Highlands, the inner chain by the Mekenziev Mountains, and the outer chain by the Kara-Tau Upland (Black Mountain).
+Three rivers flow through the region: the Belbek, Chorna, and Kacha.
+All three mountain chains of the Crimean mountains are represented in Sevastopol, the southern chain by the Balaklava Highlands, the inner chain by the Mekenziev Mountains, and the outer chain by the Kara-Tau Upland (Black Mountain).